Hilde Himmelweit: Biography

 Hilde was born in Berlin in 1918.
 Her father, Dr Siegfried Litthauer, was a chemist and industrialist.
 She went to Newnham College, Cambridge (1937-1942).
 She married Freddy Himmelweit.
 She received her PhD under Hans Eysenck at the Institute of Psychiatry.

-She taught at the London School of Economics from 1948–83.
+She taught at the London School of Economics from 1948 to 1983.
 From 1964 she was the first Professor of Social Psychology in Britain, founding LSE's social psychology department (now named the Department of Psychological and Behavioural Science) and, in effect, establishing the discipline on the university curriculum.
 She retired in 1983 and died of cancer in 1989.

 Research

 She greatly enhanced our understanding of the contemporary world through her research, in particular through two studies.
-As director of the Nuffield Foundation television inquiry from 1954-58 she contributed to the understanding of television's impact in society, the subsequent book Television and the Child (1958) establishing her reputation in Europe and North America.
+As director of the Nuffield Foundation television inquiry from 1954 to 1958 she contributed to the understanding of television's impact in society, the subsequent book Television and the Child (1958) establishing her reputation in Europe and North America.
 Her work in the field of political psychology greatly strengthened the understanding of human decision-making by voters as she and her team studied a group of young people over a 15-year period.
 The study was published as How Voters Decide in 1981.
 Hilde Himmelweit was also highly influential in advocating a societal psychology, on which topic she co-edited a volume with George Gaskell, as well as in the establishment and development of the theory of social representations.